raohmaru/romtools/rom-name-finder/PLAN.md

 ## Best Practices Reminders

 - Follow TypeScript strict mode
-- Use Prisma for all database operations (no raw SQL)
+- Use sql-wasm.js for all database operations (no raw SQL)
 - Implement proper error handling at all layers
 - Write tests for all business logic
 - Ensure WCAG 2.1 AA accessibility compliance